sushant0709/slash/README.md

 python main.py
 ```

-4. Once the backend is up and running, you will have to `cd` into the `LoginPage` folder.
-Once in the `LoginPage` folder, use the node command to start the webserver.
+4. Once the backend is up and running, you will have to `cd` into the `GoogleauthLogin` folder.
+Once in the `GoogleauthLogin` folder, cd to 'client' folder.
+Use the node command to run the build and then start the webserver.

 ```
-cd LoginPage
-nodemon services.js

-Open Login.html in the web browser
+npm run build

+npm run start

 ```